A paper

 I was the conference chair of the 2006 MKM conference MKM 2006.

-Publications list is up to date as of 26th July, 2018.
+My Publications (list is up to date as of 13th May, 2024).

 The theses for my graduate degrees are all available: